Glasgow Caledonian University/ The Glasgow School for Business and Society https://www.gcu.ac.uk/gsbs/

 Candidates are required to submit a detailed proposal (of a maximum 2000 words)

-Applicants should apply for their preferred intake date using the full-time social sciences link via the Application Process page.
+Applicants should apply for their preferred intake date using the Business and Management links via the Application Process page.

 The closing date for applications is Monday the 21st February 2022.